 Reuse of old O-rings, gaskets, or shaft seal parts will result in premature leakage or reduced pump performance.
-It is strongly recommended that new gaskets and shaft seal assemblies be used during reassembly (see the parts lists for numbers).
+It is strongly recommended that new gaskets and shaft seal assemblies be used during reassembly (see the parts list for numbers).

-Cleaning And Inspection Of Pump Parts (Figure E-1)
+Cleaning And Inspection Of Pump Parts

-With the pump inverted, stuff a clean tissue into the stationary seal seat bore of the intermediate (51) or wrap a small rag around the shaft to prevent foreign material from entering the motor cavity.
+With the pump inverted, stuff a clean tissue into the stationary seal seat bore of the intermediate (50) or wrap a small rag around the shaft to prevent foreign material from entering the motor cavity.